caproto/caproto/doc/source/command-line-client.rst

     random_walk:dt [3.]
     random_walk:x [15.03687]

-For debugging, you can display all of the commands sent and received:
+For debugging purposes, display all of the commands sent and received:

 .. code-block:: bash